Multi-floor generalization of TASEP: Left- and right-side asymptotic limits (special case)

 In Section~\ref{sec-model-one-side} we analyzed the LIM $\cl(\alpha,c)$ of the one-sided system; this LIM is equal to the left-side limit, as $N\to\infty$ of stationary distributions of the system with $\alpha\le 1$ and $\beta = 1$ (in fact, $\beta \ge 1$).
 In this section we will prove Theorem~\ref{th-special-max-flux}, which gives both the left- and right-side stationary distribution limits in the case when $1/2 \le \beta \le 1$ and the maximum possible limiting flux $1/4$ is achieved.
 In particular, the theorem shows that if $\alpha \ge \alpha^*_c$ (i.e., $c \ge c_\alpha$), the left-side asymptotic limit for any $\beta\ge 1/2$ is exactly same as for $\beta=1$, i.e. equal to $\cl(\alpha,c)$.

 We need more notation.
-Following \cite{Liggett-1975} we denote by $\nu_\gamma$, $\gamma \in [0,1]$, the i.i.d.
-Bernoulli (with parameter $\gamma$) distribution on $\Q$, and say that a distribution {\em behaves like $\nu_\gamma$ at $\infty$} if the sequence shifted to the left by $\ell \ge 1$ versions of the distribution weakly converges to $\nu_\gamma$ as $\ell\to\infty$.
 Recall that the right-side asymptotics is such that the sites are (re-)labeled from right to left, so that, under this labeling, particles move ``left'' and leave system from site $1$, while holes move ``right'' at enter the system at site $1$.
-For a distribution $\ch$, we will denote by $\ch^{\updownarrow}$ the same distribution, but with with particles and holes switched.
+For a distribution $\ch$, we will denote by $\ch^{\updownarrow}$ the same distribution, but with particles and holes switched.
 So, for example, $[\cl(\beta,c)]^{\updownarrow}$ is the LIM (lower - in terms of holes) for one-sided system with $c$ floors and with holes entering (at site $1$) at the attempted rate $\beta$.

 Before stating Theorem~\ref{th-special-max-flux}, we recall that for the single-floor system the left- and right-side stationary distribution limits are well known, as summarized in the following

 \begin{prop}[Corollary from corollary 3.17 in \cite{Liggett-1975}] Consider a finite single-floor system (which is a standard TASEP).
 WLOG, let $\alpha \le \beta$.
 Then, as $N\to\infty$:\\ if $\alpha \le 1/2$, the left-side asymptotic limit of stationary distribution is $\nu_\alpha$ and the right-side asymptotic limit of stationary distribution behaves like $\nu_\alpha$ at $\infty$; \\ if $\alpha > 1/2$, both the left-side and right-side asymptotic limits of stationary distribution behave like $\nu_{1/2}$ at $\infty$. \end{prop}